stonybrook-lin539/main/source/main/05_mappings/06_parsing.md

 You may draw the modified prefix tree or specify it in the (simplified) bracketed format.
 :::

-But for our purposes, the appeal of prefix trees is that they are just a special case of FSTs.
+But for our purposes, the appeal of prefix trees is that they can be regarded as a special case of FSTs.
 The root of the tree is the only initial state, and every branch labeled *x* is actually a transition labeled *x:x*.

 ::: example